25prabhu10/notes/docs/Languages/C Sharp/C Sharp.md

 - C# is one of several managed languages that get compiled into managed code.
 Managed code is represented in Intermediate Language or IL.
 - The CLR converts the IL into the native code of the machine, such as X86 or X64, usually just prior to execution.
 This is referred to as Just-In-Time (JIT) compilation.

-> NOTE: You can examine and disassemble the contents of an IL assembly with Microsoft’s ildasm tool.
+> NOTE: You can examine and disassemble the contents of an IL assembly with Microsoft's ildasm tool.
 And with tools such as ILSpy, dotPeek (JetBrains), or Reflector (Red Gate), you can go further and decompile the IL to C#.
 Because IL is higher-level than native machine code, the decompiler can do quite a good job of reconstructing the original C#.

 ## Data Types